Editor selections by Topic and Unit

 written by Walter Fendt

-This applet demonstrates projectile motion.
-The initial speed, height, and mass of the projectile, the initial angle of the velocity, and the gravitation constant can be set by the user and the resultant motion viewed.
-Display options available include the velocity, acceleration, and potential and kinetic energies.
+This Java applet demonstrates projectile motion.
+Set the initial speed, height, and mass of the projectile, the initial angle of the velocity, and the gravitational constant -- and view the resulting motion.
+Display options available include force vectors and potential/kinetic energies.

 Please note that this resource requires at least version 1.4.2 of Java.